STEP THREE: Discover the Main Point of the Sermon (Reduce the sermon to one sentence)

 MPT or Exegetical idea (including subject and complement) of Mark 16:1-4: “The women who came to the empty tomb to anoint the body of Jesus worried about a problem that was too big for them, but it was resolved before they ever had to face it.”

-Tony Merida in chapter six discusses this process in Step 2: Unify the Redemptive Theme (Merida, Tony.
+In chapter six, Tony Merida discusses this process in Step 2: Unify the Redemptive Theme (Merida, Tony.
 Faithful Preaching (p.
 76).
 B&H Publishing.
 Kindle Edition).

 3. Convert the exegetical idea (MPT) into the homiletical idea or MPS (What does the passage mean to my audience)